Perfect matchings in highly cyclically connected regular graphs: Introduction

 On the other hand, if the paths have fewer than $6$ edges, then it is possible to prove analogous result to Theorem~\ref{thm4} even for two paths.
 We analyse the cases when $l=3$ and $l=4$ and provide the complete characterisation when none of these two paths can be extended into a $2$-factor.
 The following theorem is a corollary of the case when $l=4$.

-\begin{corollary} Let $G$ be a cubic cyclically $7$-edge-connected graph and let $v\in V(G)$.
-Then there exists a $2$-factor of $G$ such that $v$ does not belong to its $7$-circuit. \end{corollary} Corollary \ref{cor7} can be viewed as a (very) weakened version of the conjecture of Jaeger and Swart: we do not forbid circuits of all odd lengths, only of the length $7$ and we forbid it only for the circuit passing through a given vertex $v$.
-Despite the apparent simplicity of Corollary \ref{cor7}, we are not aware of any significantly simpler approach on how to prove it than the one used in this paper.
-Moreover, we are not aware of any result that would imply a version of Corollary~\ref{cor7} where all occurrences of the number $7$ is replaced by a larger integer.
+\begin{theorem} Let $G$ be a cyclically $7$-edge-connected cubic graph and let $v\in V(G)$.
+Then there exists a $2$-factor of $G$ such that $v$ does not belong to its $7$-circuit. \end{theorem} Theorem~\ref{cor7} can be viewed as a strongly weakened version of the conjecture of Jaeger and Swart \cite{jaeger}: we do not forbid circuits of all odd lengths, only of the length $7$ and we forbid it only for the circuit passing through a given vertex $v$.
+Despite the apparent simplicity of Theorem~\ref{cor7}, we are not aware of any significantly simpler approach to proving it than the one used in this paper.
+Moreover, we are not aware of any result that would imply a version of Theorem~\ref{cor7} where all occurrences of the number $7$ is replaced by a larger integer.